KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when reading is attempted past the end of a stream.

-    throw [System.IO.EndOfStreamException]::New("reading is attempted past the end of a stream.")
+    throw [System.IO.EndOfStreamException]::New('reading is attempted past the end of a stream.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.EndOfStreamException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.EndOfStreamException.aspx)